1122-NOC

 Specialists in advertising, marketing and public relations:

-• Advise clients on advertising or sales promotion strategies.
+• Advise clients on marketing, advertising or sales promotion opportunities and strategies

 Special duties